Crickentine/pacemaker-case-injector/README.md

 ## Requirements
 - Windows operating system
 - SQLite database file for Pacemaker
-- Playlist files in `.m3u8` format
+- Playlist files in `.m3u8` format - you can export your playlists from Rekordbox in this format - Right click playlist > Export a playlist to a file > Export a playlist to a file for music apps (*.m3u8)

 ## Instructions